 If you have a longing for fare that’s reminiscent of the Mediterranean region, then consider stopping by Casa in Bogota.
 If you’re an architecture buff as well as a foodie, you’ll love Casa—as an architectural heritage site designed by Guillermo Bermudez, this restaurant is a wonderful option for dinner.
 Try the tuna tartare or the mussels after a day of shopping!

 Hungry for Asian food?
 Check out Osaka – Cocina Nikkei in Bogota, where you’ll be served up incredible Japanese-Peruvian fusion!
 Enjoy the curry and shrimp, or the spicy chiles in your dish—you won’t be disappointed.

-What restaurants would you recommend in Bogota?
+What else would you recommend for the best restaurants in Bogota?
 Join the Frayed Passport community and share your recommendations!